Trump tears into Biden for 'spiraling tsunami' at the border, amid spike in migrant numbers

 Biden's administration has been creating new facilities to house migrants.

-Former President Donald Trump on Friday tore into President Biden for what he described as a "spiralling tsunami" at the border, just as the administration stares down a spike in migrant families and unaccompanied children.
+Former President Donald Trump on Friday tore into President Biden for what he described as a "spiraling tsunami" at the border, just as the administration faces a spike in migrant families and unaccompanied children.

 "Our border is now totally out of control thanks to the disastrous leadership of Joe Biden," Trump said in a lengthy statement.
 "Our great Border Patrol and ICE agents have been disrespected, demeaned, and mocked by the Biden Administration.
 A mass incursion into the country by people who should not be here is happening on an hourly basis, getting worse by the minute."